silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

   let's say, user **foo** creates a `vassal.ini` in his own $HOME, the file will be owned by **foo**.
 When used by the emperor for a vassal (by symlinking it into the `/etc/uwsgi-emperor/vassals` directory), the vassal will always run as user **foo** with no way to change it.
-Note that, in *tyrant-mode*, a vassal cannot run as root, so a vassal configuration file must always be owned by an unprivileged user, otherwise the emperor will refuse to accept it.
+Note that, in *tyrant-mode*, a vassal cannot run as root[^vassal-root], so a vassal configuration file must always be owned by an unprivileged user, otherwise the emperor will refuse to accept it.

   To use *tyrant-mode* with a **non-privileged** emperor process, it is necessary to have POSIX